WHAT ARE THE VISA REQUIREMENTS?

 If you do have any dietary requirements it is extremely important that you inform us well ahead of time.
 We will do our best to accommodate you if you have chosen a catered tour.
 If we have booked accommodation for you at lodges or hotels it’s important for us to be able to inform them in advance.

-If you have medical dietary requirements, then it is advised that you contact us 2 months in advance and we will advise you how best to proceed.
+If you have medical dietary requirements, then it is advised that you contact us well in advance and we will advise you how best to proceed.

 We need to know about allergies too – gluten, lactose, peanuts etc

-If you will be celebrating a birthday or anniversary while we’re on safari please let us know, we would love to make a fuss and treat you!
+If you will be celebrating a birthday or anniversary while you’re on safari please let us know, we would love to make a fuss and treat you!

 WHAT ARE THE LUGGAGE RESTRICTIONS?

-Your hand luggage is for medications, eye glasses, sunglasses, wallets, passports, computers, iPads, cell phones, cameras, binoculars, jewelry etc should be carried with you at all times in your hand luggage.
+Your hand luggage is for medications, eye glasses, sunglasses, wallets, passports, computers, iPads, cell phones, cameras, binoculars, jewelry etc

 Luggage restrictions vary between airlines / countries and aircraft.
 Please check with your travel consultant with regard to weight restrictions and quantity / size of bags permitted.

-We can arrange secure storage of your excess luggage if we are returning to the same point of departure.
+We can arrange secure storage of your excess luggage if necessary.

 SHOULD I BRING A CAMERA AND BINOCULARS?